nisheed2440/ng2-tpl-async/README.md

-# BjsTplJson - Works with AOT
+# NG2 Template Async - Works with AOT
+This POC was created to dcouple Angular from CMS and exploring the posibility of providing Angular with `layout` and `content` as a `service`.

 You will have to have `two` terminal instances running, one for the angular development server and one for the views server.